qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

-  .. tip:: Since the symbol kept for the merged categories is the one of the topmost selected category in the list, you may want to move the category whose symbol you wish to reuse at the top before merging.
+  .. tip:: Since the symbol kept for the merged categories is the one of the topmost selected category in the list, you may want to move the category whose symbol you wish to reuse to the top before merging.

 * :guilabel:`Unmerge Categories` that were previously merged